 As the numbers are called, players keep marking off matching numbers on their cards or tickets.

-The first player to mark the required numbers to win a prize usually shouts “Bingo”, “Yes” or any decent term they please to get the caller’s attention.
+The first player to score the required numbers to win a prize usually shouts “Bingo”, “Yes” or any decent term they please to get the caller’s attention.
 A staff member then comes and checks the claim by validating the card or ticket and the numbers marked on it.

 Real bingo halls are usually jam-packed with players.
 All the bells and whistles often make it hard to keep up with other players and collect your winnings.
 Here are some tips to help you play bingo effectively in a real bingo hall.